Jon Cruddas: Political career

-Early career
+Early activities

 In 1989, he became a policy officer for the Labour Party before being appointed Senior Assistant to Labour Party General Secretary Larry Whitty in 1994, remaining in that position when Tom Sawyer became General Secretary that same year.
 After the 1997 general election, he was employed as Deputy Political Secretary to newly elected Prime Minister Tony Blair.
 His main role was to be a liaison between the Prime Minister and the trade unions, with whom Blair had often had a difficult relationship.
 In this role, he also worked heavily on the introduction of the minimum wage.